hackslashX/azure-oai-proxy/README.md

 ## Introduction

 Azure OAI Proxy is a lightweight, high-performance proxy server that enables seamless integration between Azure OpenAI Services and applications designed for OpenAI API only compatible endpoints.
-This project bridges the gap for tools and services that are built to work with OpenAI's API structure but need to utilize Azure's OpenAI.
+This project bridges the gap for tools and services that are built to work with OpenAI's API structure but need to utilize Azure's OpenAI services, including support for the latest reasoning models through Azure's Responses API.

 ## Key Features

 -   ✅ **API Compatibility**: Translates requests from OpenAI API format to Azure OpenAI Services format on-the-fly.
+-   🧠 **Advanced Reasoning Model Support**: Full support for Azure's advanced reasoning models (O1, O3, O4 series) through automatic Responses API integration.
+-   📡 **Streaming Support**: Real-time streaming for both traditional chat models and reasoning models with proper format conversion.
 -   🗺️ **Model Mapping**: Automatically maps OpenAI model names to Azure scheme, with a comprehensive failsafe list.
 -   🔄 **Dynamic Model List**: Fetches available models directly from your Azure OpenAI deployment using a dedicated API version.
--   🌐 **Support for Multiple Endpoints**: Handles various API endpoints including image, speech, completions, chat completions, embeddings, and more.
+-   🌐 **Support for Multiple Endpoints**: Handles various API endpoints including image, speech, completions, chat completions, embeddings, responses API, and more.
 -   🚦 **Error Handling**: Provides meaningful error messages and logging for easier debugging.
 -   ⚙️ **Configurable**: Easy to set up with environment variables for Azure AI/Azure OAI endpoint, API keys, and API versions.
 -   🔐 **Serverless Deployment Support**: Supports Azure AI serverless deployments with custom authentication.
+-   🔀 **Automatic API Selection**: Intelligently routes requests to Chat Completions API or Responses API based on model capabilities.

 ## Use Cases

 This proxy is particularly useful for:

--   Running applications like Open WebUI with Azure OpenAI Services in a simplfied manner vs LiteLLM (which has additional features such as cost tracking).
+-   Running applications like Open WebUI with Azure OpenAI Services, including advanced reasoning models like O3 and O1.
+-   Seamlessly using Azure's latest reasoning models in tools built for OpenAI API.
 -   Testing Azure OpenAI capabilities using tools built for the OpenAI API.
 -   Transitioning projects from OpenAI to Azure OpenAI with minimal code changes.
+-   Accessing Azure-exclusive models and features through familiar OpenAI interfaces.

 ## Important Note